SayagoDev/learning-rust/README.md

 ```

 ### Type Annotations Recap

-* Type annotations are mostly optional within function bodies
+- Occasionally required if compiler cannot infer the type
-    * Occasionally required if compiler cannot infer the type
+  - Type annotations are mostly optional within function bodies
-* Can be specified when using `let` bindings
+- Can be specified when using `let` bindings